 WordPress has evolved a lot since its beginnings.
-Apart from being a simple blog CMS, you can use it for other purposes - enterprise solutions for banks and large news portals, eCommerce solution, web apps and other.
+Apart from being a simple blog CMS, you can use it for other purposes—enterprise solutions for banks and large news portals, eCommerce solutions, web apps, etc.

 Be careful not to pack too many custom functionalities in your theme.
-Any custom functionality should be placed in a plugin.
+All custom functionalities should be placed in a plugin.

 Front end and back end

-Back end part (admin interface) is written in PHP.
-When writing various functionality, always use WordPress core functions when possible.
-They are created to specifically work with WordPress core, and will not only make your code more future proof, but safer as well.
+The back end part (admin interface) is written in PHP.
+When writing various functionalities, always use WordPress core functions when possible.
+They are created to work specifically with WordPress core, and will not only make your code more future-proof but safer as well.

-Front end can be built with traditional PHP templates, or we can use the REST API that has been included in WordPress core since version 4.4, to use modern frameworks like React, Vue or Angular to build our web apps (decoupled approach).
+Front end can be built with traditional PHP templates, or we can use the REST API, that has been included in WordPress core since version 4.4, and use modern frameworks like React, Vue, or Angular to build our web apps (decoupled approach).

 We've added a

 wp-config-project.php file that has environment-specific constant definitions.
 Some of those are used for debugging your code.